 House builders can decide to pay to help deliver this strategy or they can apply to put their own projects and plans in place to stop unwanted impacts.

-The Committee is currently made up of Cllr Humphrey Clemens (Chair), Teignbridge District Council; Cllr Paul Diviani, East Devon District Council; Cllr Rachel Sutton (Exeter City Council.
-Read more about the Committee.
+The Committee is currently made up of Cllr Martin Wrigley, Teignbridge District Council (Chair), Cllr Rachel Sutton, Exeter City Council; and Cllr Geoff Jung, East Devon District Council.

-The constitution, officially endorsed by the Committee, sets out the rules of procedure and terms of reference, which govern the operation of the Committee and its meetings.
-All three Councils have delegated all necessary decision making powers to enable the Committee to operate.
-Read the constitution and terms of reference.
+The constitution for the Committee sets out the rules of how the Committee is run and how meetings are held.
+The three Councils have allocated all the applicable decision making powers to allow the Committee to operate.
+Read the constitution and terms of reference

-The Committee operates through a delivery manager and officer working group to protect places such as the Exe Estuary, Dawlish Warren and the East Devon Pebblebed Heaths for future generations to enjoy.
+Together, we help to protect the unique places of the Exe Estuary, Dawlish Warren and the East Devon Pebblebed Heaths for future generations to enjoy.